-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
-General capital asset acquisitions are reported as expenditures in governmental funds.
-Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
+However, debt service principal and interest expenditures on general long-term debt, including leases liabilities and subscription liabilities, as well as expenditures related to compensated absences, claims and judgements and postemployment benefits are recognized later based on specific accounting rules applicable to each, generally when payment is due.
+General capital asset acquisitions, including entering into contracts giving the District the right-to-use leased assets and subscription assets, are reported as expenditures in governmental funds.
+Issuance of long-term debt and financing through leases and subscriptions are reported as other financing sources.